Masala Papad Recipe

 Masala Papad is a popular Indian snack (appetizer) made using roasted or fried papad (poppadum).

-You will find it on the menu of most Indian restaurants and pubs and also from street vendors.
+You will find it on the menus of most Indian restaurants and pubs, as well as from street vendors.
 Everyone who goes out to eat orders at least a plate of this delicious appetizer to munch on while the main food arrives.

 The crispy papad is topped with a spicy and tangy mixture of onions, tomatoes, green chilies, cilantro (coriander leaves), salt, chaat masala powder, red chili powder, and lime juice.